 Person in custody in killing of tech CEO found dismembered

-NEW YORK (AP) — A person was taken into custody in the killing of a 33-year tech entrepreneur who was found dismembered inside his luxury Manhattan condo, a law enforcement official said Friday.
+NEW YORK (AP) — A person was taken into police custody Friday in the killing of a 33-year-old tech entrepreneur found dismembered inside his luxury Manhattan condo, two law enforcement officials said.

-The person in custody had worked as Fahim Saleh's personal assistant, the official told The Associated Press.
-The official wasn't authorized to discuss the case and spoke on the condition of anonymity.
+The person in custody had worked as Fahim Saleh's personal assistant, the officials told The Associated Press.
+The officials weren't authorized to discuss the case and spoke on the condition of anonymity.
+One of them identified the suspect as 21-year-old Tyrese Haspil.

+Information on a lawyer for Haspil and potential charges against him was not immediately available.

 Saleh was found at around 3:30 p.m.
 Tuesday inside his luxury seventh floor apartment on the Lower East Side.